mtlynch/mtlynch.io/content/retrospectives/2021/04/index.md

 *Hit the Front Page of Hacker News* had a surprising comeback due to a lucrative partnership with Monica Lent's [Blogging for Devs](https://bloggingfordevs.com/).
 I piloted the course in that community, and it was popular with members, so Monica offered me a generous royalty deal.

 Blogging for Devs members get a special link that allows them to download the course for free.
-In exchange, Monica pays me a royalty for each download.
+In exchange, Monica pays me a royalty for each download at a discounted price from the retail cost.

 It works out nicely for everyone.
-I wasn't finding a sustainable source of customers for the course, and I didn't want to shift focus away from TinyPilot.
-Now, customers find out about the course during their onboarding flow in Blogging for Devs.
+I felt like there were customers out there, but it didn't make financial sense for me to shift focus away from TinyPilot to find them.
+Now, customers discover the course during their onboarding flow in Blogging for Devs.
 It's self-perpetuating because members cite my course in the forums when their articles are successful on Hacker News, which leads other members to check it out.

 ### [Zestful](https://zestfuldata.com)